Top 10 Best all in one Printer for Small Businesses in 2020 and 2021

 It is just a mono printer though so if you are hoping to print in colour then continue your search.

-While not exactly expensive, it is also not the cheapest to run with the cost per page coming in at 3.5p.
+While not exactly expensive for a laser printer, it is also not the cheapest to run for a small business or home office with the cost per page coming in at 3.5p.

 If you opt for the high yield cartridges that cost per page comes down to a much better 2.3p.